-Hope House offers several different housing programs to meet the needs of homeless families, working towards our goal of ending homelessness.
+Hope House has combined our two most successful housing programs to meet the needs of homeless families, working towards our goal of ending homelessness.

 Surgeon's Quarters SRO: